-Our accrediting body strongly recommends students be vaccinated for Covid.
+Our accrediting body strongly recommends students be vaccinated for COVID-19.

 We understand there are exemptions.
-Even with legal exemptions, some clinical sites may require the Covid-19 vaccine for students to practice in their facility.
+Even with legal exemptions, some clinical sites may require the COVID-19 vaccine for students to practice in their facility.

-We at Kiamichi Tech/NWTC have no control over what clinical sites require.
-If you are not vaccinated this may exclude you from:
+We at Kiamichi Tech have no control over what clinical sites require.
+If you are not vaccinated, this may exclude you from:

-- 1. Participate in an externship/practicum/Capstone Field Internship experience. - 2.
-Complete the requirements and graduate from the program. - 3.
-Sit for licensing or certification examinations in the profession. - 4.
-Be employed in the profession.
+- 1. Participating in an externship/practicum/Capstone Field Internship experience. - 2.
+Completing the requirements and graduating from the program. - 3.
+Sitting for licensing or certification examinations in the profession. - 4.
+Being employed in the profession.

-With my signature, I have read and understand t his Covid-19 Statement.
+With my signature, I have read and understand this COVID-19 Statement.

-Printed Name:
+Printed Name Signature Date

-Signature: Date: